ansys/pyaedt/doc/source/API/PrimitivesCircuit.rst

 Schematic in Circuit
 ~~~~~~~~~~~~~~~~~~~~
-The following classes define the object properties for Schematic circuit.
+The following classes define the object properties for Circuit components.
 They contain all getters and setters to simplify object manipulation.

 .. currentmodule:: pyaedt.modeler.circuits.PrimitivesNexxim